JohnWeese/bouncing-box-refactor/README.md

 ## TODO 5) Refactor `handleBoxClick` for separation of concerns

 We need to first identify the separate concerns of `handleBoxClick`.
 Then we can create helper functions to handle those concerns individually.

+When the box gets clicked, the following high-level "concerns" need to be dealt with:
+- increase the score and update the number on the box
+- increase the speed
+- reset the position of the box

-Consider the existing code for `handleBoxClick`:
+Consider the existing code for `handleBoxClick`, :

 ```js
 function handleBoxClick() {